ReactiveX/RxPY/docs/testing.rst

             on_next(30+100, 1),
             on_error(230, ValueError('Sequence error'))
         ]
-        # Often it's better not to test the exact exception; we can test a specific emit as follows:
+        # At times it's better not to test the exact exception,
+        # maybe its message changes with time or other reasons
+        # We can test a specific notification's details as follows:
         message, err = result.messages
         assert message.time == 130
         assert err.time == 230